jjeongin/intro-to-IM/Nov24/README.md

 # Final Project Prompt

-## Main Idea
+## Concept
-Generative artwork on screen with Processing using user information from Arduino analog inputs
+Generative artwork with the theme of solar system with Processing using user input from Arduino photo resister. 🔭

-## Project Description

-## Inspiration
+## Arduino
+Arduino program will allow users to control the graphic/animation generated from Processing using photo resister as analog input.
+The program will send the light information to the Processing program and also visualize the brightness of the input light with LEDs using digital output.

-## Plan
+## Processing
+If the light is bright, Processing program will present animation inspired by the bright space scape.
+As the light gets deemer, the graphic will change accordingly.